 Parent support

+The Malanga Parent support network is an active group that works to prevent isolation and loneliness amongst parents of disabled children.
+The project runs regular parents meetings, supporting around 30 parents a month.
+We also provide an outreach service that provides food and resources to families where needed.
 This work also plays a key role in identifying other disabled children who need our support.
 We have found that just giving parents a space to talk and support one-another can be life-changing.
 It also empowers parents to be advocates for their disabled children, helping to tackle stigma and create an inclusive community.

 Medical support